Citation, DOI, disclosures and article data

 - enhancing soft tissue components

-The primary treatment option if resection if possible.
-However, local recurrence is common and occurs in 2/3 of patients.
-This is usually a sign of imcomplete resection and highlights the difficulty in discriminating liposarcomas from normal retroperitoneal fat.
+The primary treatment option is resection if possible.
+However, local recurrence is common and occurs in two-thirds of patients.
+This is usually a sign of incomplete resection and highlights the difficulty in discriminating liposarcomas from normal retroperitoneal fat.

 - 1. Nishino M, Hayakawa K, Minami M et-al. Primary retroperitoneal neoplasms: CT and MR imaging findings with anatomic and pathologic diagnostic clues.
 Radiographics.
 23 (1): 45-57. doi:10.1148/rg.231025037 - Pubmed citation